Energy law and international climate change (MFJ310)

 Explain the interaction between energy resources and the goals set to reduce climate change through technological advances and environmental limitations;

-Reflect on various energy law topics and to ask critical questions from a legal perspective;
+Reflect on various energy law topics and ask critical questions from a legal perspective;

 Demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used; and

-Demonstrate the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.
+Demonstrate the ability to identify the personal need for further knowledge and take responsibility for their ongoing learning.